Ritikesh15/Strave_Free_Readers_Writers_Solution_CSN-232/README.md

   S->value--;
   if(S->value < 0){
   S->que->push(processId);
-  block(); //blocks the process by using a system call and then transfers it to the waiting queue.
+  block(); // blocks the process by using a system call and then transfers it to the waiting queue.
 The process remains in the waiting queue until its waken up by the wakeup() system call
   }
 }